haward79/porn_video_downloader/README.md

 # Changelog
 - 11 / 07 2021
-  - Fix bug for porn5f.com .
+  - Fix bugs for porn5f.com .
+  - Remove .gitignore from git management.

 - 07 / 18 2021
   - Remove use of urllib.